zYxDevs/MultiFunctionBot/README.md

     /scrape - Extract Direct Links from Supported Sites <br>
     /ytdl - (or /ytdlp) Extract DL Links using YT-DLP <br>
     /gd - (or use /clone) Get GDrive Links for various Drive File Sharer <br>
+    /headfone - Scrape Headfone.co.in to get Direct Links of an Album <br>
+    /hungama - Get Download link and Metadata of a Hungama Link <br>
     /image2pdf - Convert Image to PDF <br>
     /rename - Rename a File in Telegram <br>
     /tgupload - Upload a File to Telegram <br>